wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V2.8a: 08-Feb-2025 by wavemotion-dave
+* Added support for 2MB, 4MB and 8MB SAMS 'Machine Type' configurations.
+Please note that if you select 4MB or 8MB, the maximum cart size you can load will be reduced to 6MB or 2MB respectively.

 V2.8: 19-Jan-2025 by wavemotion-dave
 * Fixed CPU clock speed so we're not overclocking the TI99 (Parsec among others will run at the right speed)
 * Fixed the RESET SYSTEM command if you loaded a new disk in a directory that was different than the one the cart/rom was in.